TheBayoumi/Sprints_RTOS_MC01/README.md

       -Check system schedulability using URM and time demand analysis techniques (Assuming the given set of tasks are scheduled using a fixed priority rate monotonic scheduler)

-2. Using Simso offline simulator.
+2. Using Simso offline simulator

-      -Fixed priority rate monotonic scheduler.
+      -Fixed priority rate monotonic scheduler

-3. Using Keil simulator in run-time.
+3. Using Keil simulator in run-time

-      -Calculate the CPU usage time.
+      -Calculate the CPU usage time